 In this case, we are focusing on opiates.
 Below is a concise description of the most common drugs which fall under the classification of opiates/opioids, as well as a typical opiate withdrawal timeline.

 Which Drugs Are Opiates or Opioids?

-The term opiates is often used for close relatives of opium, such as morphine, codeine, and heroin.
-The term opioids is used for the entire class of drugs, including synthetic opiates such as Oxycodone and OxyContin.
+The term opiatesis often used to describe close relatives of opium, such as morphine, codeine, and heroin.
+The term opioidsis refers to the entire class of drugs, including synthetic opiates such as Oxycodone and OxyContin.

 How long until I experience the first signs of opiate withdrawal?